-UPPER WEST SIDE, Manhattan (WABC) -- Police have identified a person of interest in the death of a 70-year-old woman who was found with her throat slashed in her Manhattan apartment early Sunday morning.
+UPPER WEST SIDE, Manhattan (WABC) -- Police have arrested a woman in the death of a 70-year-old woman who was found with her throat slashed in her Manhattan apartment last week.

-Officers responded to a 911 call at 710 West End Avenue on the Upper West Side around 4:50 a.m. and found the woman unconscious and unresponsive with a laceration to her neck.
+Officers responded to a 911 call at 710 West End Avenue on the Upper West Side around 4:50 a.m. on Oct.
+21 and found the woman unconscious and unresponsive with a laceration to her neck.

 Neighbors say Trott was known in her building for her passion for dogs.